sentientazure/superblogdocs/07_accounts/05_python_3_logout.md

+Move the trello card "_As a user, I can logout of my account._" from Backlog to Doing.

 Let's create a button in the base template that appears if the user is logged in, and once clicked will log the user out.
 Let's start by adding the button, then work our way back to the view.

 In your `base.html`, below the "Login" button: